 How safe are you when you leave a negative (but honest) review on the website RateMyProfessor.com (RMP)?
-We’ve been gathering some good pretty good tips from moderators at RateMyProfessor and students who use this website.
+We’ve been gathering some pretty good tips from moderators at RateMyProfessor and students who use this website.

-Just read on find out what you should avoid and how you can use it optimally.
+Just read on to find out what you should avoid and how you can use it optimally.
 Generally, there’s no need to be worried if you post a negative review.
 Even though there is nothing that identifies you specifically at RMP.
 You want to be better safe than sorry, right?

 RPM -safe in anonymity